Analysis: Earl Thomas is gone, so what now for the Seahawks, and how will he be remembered?

 WHO STEPS IN FOR THOMAS?

-Thomas, remember, missed the last 12 games of last season after suffering a broken leg, so Seattle has pretty much already gotten used to life without Earl, something it has also been preparing for since the 2017 draft, when it selected three players who all could play safety.
+Thomas, remember, missed the last 12 games of last season after suffering a broken leg, so Seattle has pretty much already gotten used to life without Earl, something it has also been preparing for since the 2017 draft, when it selected three players who could play safety.

-Seattle could still add a safety in free agency but the Seahawks haven’t made an addition yet despite knowing for months Thomas would not be back.
-That doesn’t mean the Seahawks still couldn’t — there’s a deep group of free agent safeties that remains such as Ha Ha Clinton-Dix, Tre Boston and Jimmie Ward and Seattle could be waiting things out hoping to pounce late and get a good bargain — though if they really wanted to make a splash, maybe they could go get Eric Berry, who was released by the Chiefs Wednesday just a few minutes after Baltimore announced the signing of Thomas.
+Seattle could still add a safety in free agency, but the Seahawks haven’t made an addition yet despite knowing for months Thomas would not be back.
+That doesn’t mean the Seahawks still couldn’t — there’s a deep group of free agent safeties that remains such as Ha Ha Clinton-Dix, Tre Boston and Jimmie Ward.
+Seattle could be waiting things out hoping to pounce late and get a good bargain — though if they really wanted to make a splash, maybe they could go get Eric Berry, who was released by the Chiefs on Wednesday just a few minutes after Baltimore announced Thomas’ signing.

-But it won’t be a surprise if any addition Seattle makes is more along the lines of the Maurice Alexander signing last year with the Seahawks appearing ready to go with the same trio that ended last season manning the two spots — Bradley McDougald, Tedric Thompson and Delano Hill, the latter two each 2017 draft picks selected with the idea that they would someday form a new version of the Legion of Boom, even if it can never truly be replicated.
+But it won’t be a surprise if any addition Seattle makes is more along the lines of the Maurice Alexander signing last year with the Seahawks appearing ready to go with the same trio that ended last season manning the two spots — Bradley McDougald, Tedric Thompson and Delano Hill, the latter two 2017 draft picks selected with the idea that they would someday form a new version of the Legion of Boom, even if it can never truly be replicated.

 McDougald and Thompson were the primary safety duo last season after Thomas went down, but McDougald and Hill started the last two games — McDougald at free and Hill at strong — and the Seahawks could go that route in 2019.